Inferior or controversial ingredient

 1 Comment AADF Privacy Policy Sign in to comment

-gelmaster one year ago
+gelmaster 2 years ago

 This article does not reflect the correct situation regarding Cassia gum.
 EFSA could not establish the safety of semi-refined Cassia (the reasons are complicated and would need a lot of explanation), however, PURIFIED semi-refined Cassia gum, which is also a food additive (E 427), was concluded to be safe and is allowed in the EU.
+Actually, Cassia gum is one of the few re-evaluated gelling agents until today in the EU and was evaluated by experts for animal nutrition in a process over years.
+This additive is absolutely safe, it is of purely natural (plant) origin and not digested by animals or humans.
+And finally, it is one of the most transparent feed additives, because it must always be labeled and the amount is limited.
+If nothing is labeled, I would be more concerned about what the technological ingredients are.

 Advertisement